 The major differences between the jobs held by the full-time equivalent local workers of the City of Monash and Victoria were:

-- A larger percentage of full-time equivalent local workers employed in Manufacturing (13.1% compared to 9.9%)
+- A larger percentage of full-time equivalent local workers employed in Wholesale Trade (6.5% compared to 3.7%)

-- A smaller percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (0.3% compared to 3.7%)
+- A smaller percentage of full-time equivalent local workers employed in Public Administration and Safety (2.8% compared to 5.5%)

 The number of full-time equivalent local workers in the City of Monash increased by increased by 16,364 between 2014/15 and 2019/20.

 The largest changes in the jobs held by the full-time equivalent local workers between 2014/15 and 2019/20 in the City of Monash were for those employed in:

 - Health Care and Social Assistance (+3,588 full-time equivalent local workers)

 - Professional, Scientific and Technical Services (+2,538 full-time equivalent local workers)